Marketing Automation Vs. CRM?

-Marketing Automation vs. CRM.
-Distinguishing between the two can be challenging.
-On the surface, they appear to have very similar purposes.
-In actual fact, Marketing Automation and CRM focus on very different parts of a customer’s journey.
-The reason the lines have become more blurred is because many platforms offer a combination of both Marketing Automation and CRM within one system.
-In order to find out what you are really getting from a platform, you need to understand the differences between Marketing Automation and CRM.
+Marketing Automation and CRM focus on different parts of a customer's journey.
+The lines have become more blurred because many platforms offer a combination of both Marketing Automation and CRM within one system.
+To find out what you're getting from a platform, you need to understand the differences between Marketing Automation and CRM.

 What is the difference?

-Put simply, Marketing Automation focuses on the marketing side of your business (as the name suggests), whereas CRM focuses more on the sales side.
+Put, Marketing Automation focuses on the marketing side of your business (as the name suggests), whereas CRM focuses more on sales and customer retention.